UM-A2SRL/AePW3-LDWG/README.md

 ## Riso and Cesnik, IFASD, 2022

+The results reported in this paper have been published in an extended and revised form in Riso and Cesnik, Journal of Fluids and Structures, 2023.
+You may want to refer to that paper for the most up-to-date and extensive set of results.

 * `01_Static_Aeroelastic`: Static aeroelastic results for AoA = 5, 7 deg
 * `02_Flutter`: Flutter analysis of undeformed shape
 * `03_Flutter`: Flutter analysis of deformed shape for AoA = 0 -> 7 deg